Brussels: Early modern

 In the 16th and 17th centuries, Brussels was a centre for the lace industry.
 In addition, Brussels tapestry hung on the walls of castles throughout Europe.
 In 1695, during the Nine Years' War, King Louis XIV of France sent troops to bombard Brussels with artillery.
 Together with the resulting fire, it was the most destructive event in the entire history of Brussels.
 The Grand-Place was destroyed, along with 4,000 buildings—a third of all the buildings in the city.
 The reconstruction of the city centre, effected during subsequent years, profoundly changed its appearance and left numerous traces still visible today.

+During the War of the Spanish Succession in 1708, Brussels again sustained a French attack, which it repelled.
 Following the Treaty of Utrecht in 1713, Spanish sovereignty over the Southern Netherlands was transferred to the Austrian branch of the House of Habsburg.
 This event started the era of the Austrian Netherlands.
 Brussels was captured by France in 1746, during the War of the Austrian Succession, but was handed back to Austria three years later.
-It remained with Austria until 1795, when the Southern Netherlands were captured and annexed by France, and the city became the capital of the department of the Dyle.
+It remained with Austria until 1795, when the Southern Netherlands were captured and annexed by France, and the city became the chef-lieu of the department of the Dyle.
 The French rule ended in 1815, with the defeat of Napoleon on the battlefield of Waterloo, located south of today's Brussels-Capital Region.
 With the Congress of Vienna, the Southern Netherlands joined the United Kingdom of the Netherlands, under King William I of Orange.
 The former Dyle department became the province of South Brabant, with Brussels as its capital.